reading

-PE is taught on a weekly basis following the unique and child-centered scheme of ‘Merton PE’, which is fully aligned to the National Curriculum and places the child at the heart of all lessons, with the ultimate goal of all children feeling valued, included, challenged, and supported.
+PE is taught following the unique and child-centered scheme of ‘Merton PE’, which is fully aligned to the National Curriculum and places the child at the heart of all lessons, with the ultimate goal of all children feeling valued, included, challenged, and supported.

 From the very beginning of a child’s learning journey at school, the 6 multi abilities of social, personal, creative, cognitive, physical and health, and fitness will underpin every PE lesson with a view to creating transferrable skills which can be used across the whole curriculum.